K. Chengalaraya Reddy: Early life

 K.C.
-Reddy was born on 4 May 1902 into a Vokkaliga family in Kyasamballi village, Kolar district.
+Reddy was born on 4 May 1902 into a Reddy family in Kyasamballi village, Kolar district.
 He was a revolutionary from childhood and participated in many protests against British rule in India.

 Career

 After graduating in law, Reddy along with other political activists, founded the Praja Paksha (Peoples' Party) in 1930.
-The aim of this party was to achieve responsible government in the Princely state of Mysore.
+The aim of this party was to achieve responsible government uin the Princely state of Mysore.
 The party gained support in rural areas as it largely highlighted the issues of farmers.
 The Praja Paksha and Praja Mitra Mandali joined to form the Praja Samyukta Paksha (Mysore People's Federation) in 1934.
 Reddy served as its president from 1935 to 1937.
 Later, the federation merged with the Indian National Congress and participated in the Indian independence movement.
 Reddy served as the president of Mysore Congress twice, in 1937–38 and 1946–47.
 He was also a member of the Constituent Assembly of India.

 After independence of India in 1947, he was at the forefront of the Mysore Chalo movement seeking responsible state government in Mysore State and went on to become the first Chief Minister of the state.
 He served in this position from 1947 to 1952.

 Reddy was elected as a member of the Mysore Legislative Assembly in 1952 representing Bangarapet.Subsequently, he served as a member of the Rajya Sabha from 1952 to 1957 and as a member of the Lok Sabha, representing Kolar from 1957 to 1962.
 During this period, he also served as Union Minister for Housing and Supplies (1957–61) and as Union Minister for Commerce and Industries (1961–62).
 Later, he also served as Governor of Madhya Pradesh from 1965 to 1971.

 Reddy's birth centenary was commemorated in 2002 when his contribution towards the development of Karnataka was hailed.
 The 30 kilometre section of Outer Ring Road in Bengaluru, from Hebbal to Central Silk Board, is named after KC Reddy.